 The Chinese characters for Shodoshima mean “little bean island”, but there is nothing small or especially bean-like about the island.
-The second largest island in the Seto Inland Sea, Shodoshima technically belongs to Kagawa prefecture, but is easily accessible from ferries running from Okayama prefecture as well.
+The second largest island in the Seto Inland Sea, Shodoshima is part of Kagawa Prefecture, but is easily accessible from ferries running from Okayama Prefecture as well.

-Gourmands will enjoy touring a soy sauce museum to learn about the 400-year-old tradition of making soy products on the island.
+Foodies will enjoy touring a soy sauce museum to learn about the 400-year-old tradition of making soy products on the island.
 Tsukudani, which are pieces of seafood or vegetables preserved in soy sauce and eaten with plain rice, are another item that visitors can learn about.
-Sesame seed oil and olive products are also well-known items from the region.
+Sesame seed oil and olive products are also locally produced.

-Finally, Shodoshima is part of the Setouchi International Art Triennale; as such, many permanent installations of contemporary art are on view to visitors.
-The artwork makes a wonderful contrast between the modern and the traditional, natural and man-made.
+Finally, Shodoshima is part of the Setouchi International Art Triennale; as such, many permanent installations of contemporary art are on view all over the island.
+The artwork makes a wonderful contrast between modernity and tradition as well as the natural and the artificial.